0BAB1/HOLY_CORE_COURSE/tutorial.md

     ##################
     # BEQ TEST
-    # For this one, I decider to load some more value to change the "0xdead.... theme" ;)
-    # (Value pre-computed in python)
     # 00730663  //BEQ TEST START :    beq x6 x7 0xC       | #1 SHOULD NOT BRANCH
     # 00802B03  //                    lw x22 0x8(x0)      | x22 <= DEADBEEF
     # 01690863  //                    beq x18 x22 0x10    | #2 SHOULD BRANCH (+ offset)